motomechatronics/amr_pallet_trucks/README.md

 ```
 webpage_address
 ```
-you will get a web link.
+You will get a web link.
 Copy and paste the link in a browser or clink on the link.
 After in the same terminal type
 ```
 rosbridge_address
 ```